 As of June 2022*, London’s average house price is the most expensive of any region in the UK, with an average price of £537,920.
 The North East, instead, has the lowest average house price at £157,924.

 * According to the UK House Price Index –GOV.UK

 By looking at your salary, our mortgage calculator can help you work out how much you can afford to borrow.

 You’ll usually see mortgages being described as a certain ‘loan to value’ ratio, known as ‘LTV.’

 In basic terms, this indicates the percentage of the property’s price that will be covered by the mortgage.

 So, if the property purchase price is £300,000 and you have a 10% deposit (£30,000), you’ll need to get a mortgage of £270,000.
 This means that the loan-to-value ratio of the mortgage is 90%.

 Should I save for a bigger deposit?

-A bigger deposit also means a lower mortgage interest rate – which means lower monthly repayments
+A bigger deposit also means a lower mortgage interest rate, which in turn means lower monthly repayments.